Bizon-Tech/gpu_optimization/README.md

 @reboot echo 'password' | sudo -S bash /home/bizon/.gpu/gpu_tdp.sh
 ```

+Replace the 'password' for your password and save the file.

 4. Change the gpu_tdp.sh TDP according to your target.

 Example: nvidia-smi -pl 180 - nvidia-smi -pl 220